rydercalmdown/garbage_door_opener/README.md

-# Door Opener - Raspberry Pi
+# Garbage Door Opener - Raspberry Pi
 This simple script plays a sound when you open the door.
 Sorry about the poor quality docs - I'm going to try to document more effectively for future projects.
+[View the project on YouTube here.](https://www.youtube.com/watch?v=nlJdmeuDWis)

 ## Getting Started